 a (References)

-p = 0.001) were significantly associated with bodybuilding injuries.
+associated with bodybuilding injuries.
 The Nagelkerke R2 value suggests that these factors can collectively explain 10% of the variance in bodybuilding injuries.
 Furthermore, the classification accuracy indicates that this model was correct approximately 62% of the time.

 Discussion